j5ik2o/akka-backoff-supervisor-enhancement/README.md

 ## Usage

+You can use the following enhancement methods, and standard methods provided by akka.
+These methods provide functions to handle start and stop events of child actors under BackOffSupervisor.

 ### How to register `onStartChildHandler`/`onStopChildHandler`

 The handler that registered by `withOnStartChildHandler`/`withOnStopChildHandler` is called by `BackOffSupervisor` when the child actor is started/stopped.